chkp-rolandop/dome9-serverless-onboarding/README.md

 # Dome9 Serverless onboarding Automation of AWS Accounts
 ### This solution will automatically enable the "serverless" feature across multiple onboarded Dome9 accounts

-Process Summary
 The following explains what this tool does in sequence at a high level:
 The script probes all existing AWS accounts that have already been onboarded into D9 and checks if "serverless" feature is enabled
 Accounts that are already enabled are skipped and every account that isn't already so is being processed and enabled

 # Requirements
+Dome9 account Token
+Cross-Account role in each sub account to be enabled with the following permissions:
-Dome9 account Token (where accounts will be "enabled") IAM permissions to create CloudFormation Stacks, IAM Policies, and IAM Roles in target AWS accounts.
+    IAM permissions to create CloudFormation Stacks, IAM Policies, and IAM Roles in target AWS accounts.
 Python v3.6 or later.

 # Install Python v3.6 and PIP on RHEL 8